Contemporary Best Practices: Hedging Deferred Compensation Plans with Total Return Swaps

 Tax recordkeeping and reporting consistent with the PLR and tax opinion to ensure the above tax benefit and protection upon potential IRS audit

 Comprehensive monthly financial reporting of TRS results

-When implementing a TRS hedge of deferred compensation plan liabilities, it is critical that companies structure the strategy to avoid pitfalls.
+When implementing a TRS hedge of deferred compensation plan liabilities, it is critical that companies administer the strategy to avoid pitfalls.
 This can be successfully accomplished cost effectively through outsourcing the administration.
-Atlas would be happy to answer any additional questions.